History of the Sachem

 As United States prepared to join the Allied side, they searched for ways to fight again submarines, a new kind of weapon that could strike without warning and that was for the time, extremely hard to detect.

 The Gas Engine & Power Co. and Charles L. Seabury & Co., Consolidated, established in Morris Heights, New York, quickly converted the ship to Navy service.
-They equipped the USS Sachem with modern maritime navigation, outfitted it with depth charges racks, removed the masts, sealed the ornate brass, fringed the portholes, and raised the sides to make it ocean-worthy.
+They equipped the USS Sachem with modern maritime navigation, removed the masts, sealed the ornate brass, fringed the portholes, and raised the sides to make it ocean-worthy.
 SP-192 was outfitted it with depth charges racks and and unimpressive armament : one 6-pounder 57mm deck gun, a pair of 3-pounder 37mm guns, and two light machine-guns.
 The USS Sachem (SP 192) was placed in service on August, 19th 1917, under the Third Maritime District and its mission was to patrol around harbors and spot submarines around the Carribean, sometimes up to the Keys and coasts of Florida.

 Above : USS Sachem (SP 192) during World War I.

 Below : the USS Sachem (SP 192) dry docked at the Key West Navy Yard in Florida, circa 1917.